 about my work

-My work is a meditation on the natural word, the process of transformation, and the flow of time.
-The Southwest desert is my home and in decades of exploring its weathered topography of stark ethereal beauty, formed in millions of years and blinks of the eyes, the southwestern ecological community became teacher, inspiration, and the visual language to express being of the natural world.
+My work is a meditation on the natural world, transformation, and the flow of time.
+The Southwest desert is my home, and after decades exploring its weathered topography—enduring and ephemeral, formed over millions of years and in an instant—the region's ecological community became my teacher, my inspiration, and the visual language through which I express what it is to belong to the natural world.

 “Abstraction is the form fitting the mess of experience and the weight of memories”